Get A Rake & Your Lawn Will Beleaf In Itself Again

 - Lawns really, really need to “breathe” and fallen leaves stop that from happening.
 Whether they mean to be bullies or not, they’re suffocators.

-- This layer of leaves could start inviting a bunch of pests and diseases over to your lawn, both of which are unwanted guests because they can start to cause other seriously bad problems like snow mold and brown patch.
+- This layer of leaves could start inviting a bunch of pests and diseases over to your lawn, both of which are unwanted guests.
+They can start to cause other seriously bad problems like snow mold and brown patch.
 It’s not pretty.

-- Because there is a layer of leaves covering your lawn, water is then blocked from getting through, nutrients can’t get to the roots, and there won’t be any air flow either, which are the three main pillars of maintaining a healthy lawn.
+- Because there is a layer of leaves covering your lawn.
+Water is then blocked from getting through.
+Nutrients can’t get to the roots.
+And there won’t be any air flow either.
+These are the three main pillars of maintaining a healthy lawn.

 - The longer you leave these leaves lounging about, the more they will become matted together and that can prevent new grass blades from being able to grow next spring.